 To summarize in the most concise way possible, cable is cheaper, slower and more readily available than fixed wireless.
 Fixed wireless is slightly more expensive but offers a dedicated connection, synchronous speeds and an easily scalable connection.

-Please contact us at email@example.com or 404-303-9900 if you would like to learn more about fixed wireless connection and how businesses across California, Georgia, Texas, Maryland and Arizona benefit from One Ring Networks' high-speed solution.
+Please contact us at firstname.lastname@example.org or 855-663-7464 if you would like to learn more about fixed wireless connection and how businesses across California, Georgia, Texas, Maryland and Arizona benefit from One Ring Networks' high-speed solution.